BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 *Ancient Enemies (Dwarf), Ancient Enemies (Elf), Burly.*

-*The Bringer of Death â€” Slaughter and torture are Bolg's stock-in-trade, and those who face him in battle are overawed by his murderous nature.*
+*The Bringer of Death — Slaughter and torture are Bolg's stock-in-trade, and those who face him in battle are overawed by his murderous nature.*

 *Every time that Bolg slays an enemy model, take note of it.
 Once he has